Why Data Protection Matters: A Guide to Safeguarding Personal Information

 • Business Disruption: Data breaches can cause significant disruptions to business operations.
 Unauthorized access to sensitive information not only halts regular activities but can also impact partners and suppliers, creating a ripple effect throughout the supply chain.

 • Loss of Intellectual Property: Hackers often target patents, trade secrets, and other proprietary information.
-The loss of such intellectual property can severely undermine a company’s competitive edge and strategic position in the market.
+The loss of such intellectual property can severely undermine the competitive edge of a company and strategic position in the market.

 • Damage to Trust: Data breaches undermine customer and investor confidence, which can lead to a loss of business value and reputation.
-When sensitive customer data is compromised, it raises concerns about the company’s ability to protect their information, resulting in potential customer attrition and lost business opportunities.
+When sensitive customer data is compromised, it raises concerns about the ability of a company to protect their information, resulting in potential customer attrition and lost business opportunities.

 Data Protection